top of page

 I am also an artist.
 I think in terms of pictures, so it’s easy to visualize stories as well as paintings.
 I’ve noticed that my best paintings have stories behind them and that they are more meaningful and carefully painted.

 I have a bachelor’s degree from San Jose State University.
 I taught elementary school in Los Altos, California for 28 years.
-I am a member of the SBCWI and 12 x 12, was a finalist in the 2022 Kidlit child-judged contest, belong to two wonderful critique groups and attend numerous conferences, workshops and webinars for my writing.
+I am a member of the Author's Guild, SBCWI and 12 x 12, was a finalist in the 2022 Kidlit child-judged contest, belong to two wonderful critique groups and attend numerous conferences, workshops and webinars for my writing.
 It’s never enough.

 bottom of page